Robotics & Controls Engineer

 Miller, D.E., Tan, G.R., Farina, E.M., Sheets-Singer, A., & Collins, S.H.
 (2022).
 Characterizing the relationship between peak assistance torque and metabolic cost reduction during running with ankle exoskeletons.
 Journal of NeuroEngineering and Rehabilitation.
 Link

-Miller, D.E., Brown, A.E., Bianco, N.A., Bhise, R., Delp, S.L., & Collins, S.H. (n.d.).
-A data-driven method to estimate changes in peak knee contact force with exoskeleton assistance.
-In review at IEEE Transactions on Neural Systems & Rehabilitation Engineering.
+Miller, D.E., Brown, A.E., Bianco, N.A., Bhise, R., Delp, S.L., & Collins, S.H.
+(2025).
+A Data-Driven Approach to Estimate Changes in Peak Knee Contact Force With Exoskeleton Assistance.
+IEEE Transactions on Neural Systems & Rehabilitation Engineering.
+Link

 Miller, D.E., (2025).
 Understanding the effects of exoskeletons on human mobility outcomes.
 Doctoral dissertation, Stanford University.
 Link